Package 'PRA'

 Value

-The function returns the value of calculated contingency.
+The function returns the value of calculated contingency based on the specified percentiles.

 Examples